SuiteDash

 What users consistently criticize:

 • Task dependencies locked behind $99/month is a frequent complaint.
-A G2 reviewer noted that limited project management becomes an issue "when things get a bit more complicated" -- no dependency management, no resource allocation, no advanced reporting.
+A G2 reviewer noted that limited project management becomes an issue "when things get a bit more complicated," with no dependency management, no resource allocation, and no advanced reporting.

 Plutio user feedback